skeeto/skeeto.github.com/_posts/2022-08-08-The-quick-and-practical-MSI-hash-table.markdown

 }
 ```

 When searching, skip over gravestones.
+Note that gravestones are compared
+with `==` (identity), so this does not preclude a string `"(deleted)"`.
-When inserting, use the first
+When inserting, use the first gravestone found if no entry was found.
-gravestone found.

 ### As a database index